-I am a post-doctoral researcher focusing on governance and education in national, regional and global contexts.
-Since 2021.
-I live in Krakow, Poland.
-I grew up in Denmark, close to the German border in the south of Jutland, from where I moved first to Aarhus, then Copenhagen, and later London and Bristol in the UK, as well as Brussels in Belgium.
+I am a Postdoctoral Researcher focusing on governance and education in national, regional and global contexts.
+Since 2022, I work in the Hertie School in Berlin.
+I grew up in Denmark, close to the German border in the south of Jutland, from where I moved first to Aarhus, then Copenhagen, and later London and Bristol in the UK, Brussels in Belgium, and Krakow in Poland.

 I graduated in 2000 as an elementary ("grundskole" in Danish, for grades 0-10) school teacher in Aarhus, Denmark.